hmxmilohax/rb3-pc/_english/troubleshooting.md

 	*   This seems to vary by controller.
 Try using the whammy or effects switch if you have it.
 I'd also suggest doing any sort of character customization on a typing keyboard or a regular game controller as some instrument controllers don't have enough buttons to use the on-screen keyboard.
 You can also try disabling the Native Interface as mentioned in [[the Emulator section of Custom Configuration]](https://hmxmilohax.github.io/rb3-pc/english/customconfiguration#emulator).

 *   **_"Scrolling through the library has long pauses."_**
-	*   You didn't read the guide and did not set the “Network Status” to “Connected” in the [[Network tab when setting up the Custom Configuration]](https://hmxmilohax.github.io/rb3-pc/english/customconfiguration#network) for Rock Band 3.
+	*   You didn't read the guide and did not set the "Network Status" to "Connected" in the [[Network tab when setting up the Custom Configuration]](https://hmxmilohax.github.io/rb3-pc/english/customconfiguration#network) for Rock Band 3.

 *   **_"My PS3 Rock Band instrument controller shows up as two controllers."_**
 	*   You did [[controller configuration]](https://hmxmilohax.github.io/rb3-pc/english/controllers/) for a PS3 Rock Band controller, which usually isn't needed due to passthrough.
 Just unbind the controller and it should be fine.